HuolalaTech/page-spy-web/README_EN.md

 ## How to use?

-For data security and your convenience, we provide a complete and out-of-box deployment solution.
+In order to ensure data security and facilitate your usage, we offer comprehensive, out-of-the-box deployment solutions.
+Developers can choose any deployment method according to their own situations.

-### Docker
+### Option 1: deploy by docker

 ```bash
 $ docker run -d --restart=always -p 6752:6752 --name="pageSpy" ghcr.io/huolalatech/page-spy-web:release
 ```

-Once the deployment is successful, the `Inject SDK` menu will be at the top, and you can find how to configure and integrate in the business project by click the menu.
+Once the deployment is successful, you can open the browser and access `<host>:6752`, the `Inject SDK` menu will be at the top, and you can find how to configure and integrate in the business project by click the menu.

-### Node
+### Option 2: deploy by node

 ```bash
 $ yarn global add @huolala-tech/page-spy-api